shwezr/LabelConnector/README.md

 Having a Node selected will prepend a Children to build the connection.
 Just search for it, if it is on top, hit Enter/Tab.

 ## Version History

+- v1.6: support for duplicate labels, right-click-preview, and more UI improvements, colorize option, switched to NoOps for all nodes for readability (replaced Dots as Connector).

 - v1.5: SHIFT+CLICK jumps.
 ALT+CLICK modifies Parent.
 CTRL creates New Parent.
 Search results get highlighted.
 More flexible search results, now with single character matching.
 NoOp-Nodes are default now.